HEALTH & WELLNESS

 A London-based magazine which presents information on holistic and alternative options and provides information and networking.
 Also presents holistic health fairs twice a year in London and Sarnia.
 Officials will explain, by telephone, Holistic practices.

 Offers services for those living with cancer, including information on holistic therapies, a resource room, a core program of classes and other groups for emotional and spiritual growth.
 Programs and services are free to members.
-Payment plan can be arranged for membership cost, when necessary.
+A payment plan can be arranged for membership cost, when necessary.

 PREGNANCY AND SOCIAL ASSISTANCE